socketsupply/components/docs/src/markdown/props.md

 ### Updating properties

-Virtual DOMs are not proven to imrpove performance, but have proved to increase complexity.
-So, Tonic does not use them.
-Instead, you re-render a component when you think the time is right.
+There is no evidence that Virtual DOMs improve performance accross a broad set of use cases, but it's certain that they greatly increase complexity.
+Tonic doesn't use them.
+Instead, we recommend `incremental updates`.
+Simply put, you re-render a component when you think the time is right.
 The rule of thumb is to only re-render what is absolutely needed.

 ---